parse-community/docs/_includes/parse-server/third-party-auth.md

 ### SMS One-Time passwords

-It is recommended to use TOTP MFA over SMS OTPs as SMS OTPs can be intercepted via [SS7](https://www.theguardian.com/technology/2016/apr/19/ss7-hack-explained-mobile-phone-vulnerability-snooping-texts-calls) or [sim swap](https://us.norton.com/blog/mobile/sim-swap-fraud) attacks.
+It is recommended to use TOTP MFA over SMS OTPs as SMS OTPs are sent in plain-text and can be intercepted by attacks at the client end, such as sim-swap attacks, or SS7 interception attacks.

 ```js
 {